sg-dev/sg-website/content/news/swissparliament_6-nrdocuments/index.md

 ---
 featured_image: DemocraSci_NRpages_NRdocs_linebar.jpg
-title: "Amtliches Bulletin: records of speeches, amendments and votes -- Part 1"
+title: "Amtliches Bulletin: records of speeches, propositions and votes -- Part 1"
 description: "We introduce our second main source of data for the DemocraSci project: The proceedings of the Swiss Parliament, commonly referred to as the Amtliches Bulletin."
 date: 2021-07-09
 featured: false